Northern Flicker Nesting, Mating, Feeding Habits

 The sound of drumming on rain gutters and other types of metal resonates louder than wood.
 Flickers, unlike humans, like that aspect.

-Pairs stay together during the breeding season and through the fledging stage, but no in-depth studies show whether it lasts much longer.
+Northern Flicker pairs stay together during the nesting season and through the fledging stage, but no in-depth studies show whether they mate for life.

 Some pairs may nest together in consecutive seasons while others may choose a different mate.